 - Cause serious erosion of our beaches

-- Ceate some bad weather conditions for a few days
+- Create some bad weather conditions for a few days

 Maximum sustained hurricane wind speeds must be at least 74 mph or greater.
 Anything less are not hurricane-force winds.

-It’s also important to remember that just because a hurricane is passing near you, you aren’t necessarily experiencing hurricane-force winds.
+It’s also important to remember that just because a hurricane is passing near you, doesn’t mean that you are necessarily going to experience hurricane-force winds.

 Hurricane winds lessen in strength the further from the eye of the hurricane they are.